WAGABOX® unit tour

-The thermal oxidizer is used to burn off the different gas flows generated by the biogas upgrading process (particularly those containing VOCs) to prevent the emission of pollutants into the atmosphere.
+The thermal oxidizer is used to burn off the different gas flows generated by the landfill gas upgrading process (particularly those containing VOCs) to prevent the emission of pollutants into the atmosphere.

 12. Electrical room

-The electrical room in the WAGABOX® unit houses the control system, the electrical cabinets, the telecom rack and other equipment.
-Entirely automated, the unit operates autonomously 24/7.
-Its operation is remotely monitored by Waga Energy teams.
+The electrical room houses the control system, the electrical cabinets, the telecom rack and other equipment.
+Entirely automated, the WAGABOX® unit operates autonomously 24/7 and is remotely monitored by Waga Energy team.

 13. Biomethane injection station

-At the end of the upgrading process, the biogas contains 98% methane: it has become “biomethane” also called Renewable Natural Gas.
-It is transported to the grid operator’s injection station.
+At the end of the upgrading process, the methane is 98% pure: landfill gas has become Renewable Natural Gas (also called “biomethane”).
+RNG is transported to the grid operator’s injection station.

 14. Injection Station